Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions: Introduction

 \begin{definition} The class ${\cal F}^k_2$ is the largest subclass of ${\cal F}^k$ such that every function $f({\bf x}) \in {\cal F}^k_2$ has an equivalent quadratic function $h({\bf x},{\bf z}) \in {\cal F}^2$ using \av s ${\bf z}={z_1,z_2,...,z_m} \in {\mathbb B}^m$ satisfying the following condition:

 \end{definition} In this paper, we are interested in developing an algorithm to transform every function in this class ${\cal F}^k_2$ to a function in ${\cal F}^2$.

-\paragraph{Efficient transformation of higher order functions:} We propose a principled framework to transform higher order submodular functions to quadratic ones using a combination of monotonic Boolean functions(\mbf ) and linear programming.
+\paragraph{Efficient transformation of higher order functions:} We propose a linear programming algorithm to transform higher order submodular functions to quadratic ones using monotonic Boolean functions (\mbf ~\cite{Yves2011}).
 This framework provides several advantages.
-First we show that the state of an \av\ in a minimum cost labeling is equivalent to an \mbf defined over the original variables.
-This provides an upper bound on the number of \av given by the Dedekind number \cite{korshunov81}, which is defined as the total number of \mbf s over a set of $n$ binary variables.
+First we show that the state of an \av\ in a minimum cost labeling is equivalent to an \mbf\ defined over the original variables.
+This provides an upper bound on the number of \av s given by the Dedekind number \cite{korshunov81}, which is defined as the total number of \mbf s over a set of $n$ binary variables.
 In the case of fourth order functions, there are 168 such functions.
 Using the properties of \mbf s and the nature of these \av s in our transformation, we prove that these 168 \av s can be replaced by two \av s.

-\paragraph{Minimal use of \av s:} One of our goals is to use a minimum number($m$) of \av s in performing the transformation of~\eqref{eq.transformation}.
-Although, given a fixed choice of ${\cal F}^k$, reducing the value of $m$ does not change the complexity of the resulting min/cut algorithm asymptotically, it is crucial in several machine learning and computer vision problems.
+\paragraph{Minimal use of \av s:} One of our goals is to use a minimum number ($m$) of \av s in performing the transformation of~\eqref{eq.transformation}.
+Although, given a fixed choice of ${\cal F}^k_2$, reducing the value of $m$ does not change the complexity of the resulting min/cut algorithm asymptotically, it is crucial in several machine learning and computer vision problems.
 In general, most image based labeling problems involve millions of pixels and in typical problems, the number of fourth order priors is linearly proportional to the number of pixels.
 Such problems may be infeasible for large values of $m$.
-A recent work shows that the transformation of functions in ${\cal F}^4_2$ using about 30 additional nodes \cite{zivny09b}.
+It was shown that the transformation of functions in ${\cal F}^4_2$ can be achieved using about 30 auxiliary variables \cite{zivny09b}.
 On the other hand, we show that we can transform the same class of functions using only 2 additional nodes.
 Note that this reduction is applicable to every fourth order term in the function.
 A typical vision problem may involve functions having $10000$ ${\cal F}^4_2$ terms for an image of size $100\times100$.
-Under these parameters, our algorithm will use $20000$ \av s, whereas the existing approach \cite{zivny09b} would use as large as 300000 \av s.
+Under these parameters, our algorithm will use $20000$ \av s, whereas the existing approach \cite{zivny09b} would use as many as 300000 \av s.
 In several practical problems, this improvement will make a significant difference in the running time of the algorithm.